Lines Method (DEPRECATED)

 - Always choose the lower value if you are not entirely sure.

 - Sometimes the best acceleration and decelerations values will not be on the same line.
-In this case, you should pick a midpoint between both.
+In this case, you should pick a midpoint between both. - If they are more than a line or two apart, see the next section.

 - In the below example, I would choose about 0.055.

-See Saving Your Value.
+- See Saving Your Value.
+Saving Your Value.

 Anomalies / Issues